automated-assessment/nexus_monorepo/README.md

 Super-repo (using Git submodules) with a docker-compose config, ready for deployment

 ## Env variables
 A `.env.list` file is expected in the root directory.
-Here is a template:
+Here is a template (more details on how to get the values for these variables can be found in the Wiki for `nexus` under the heading "Docker"):

 ```
 NEXUS_GHE_OAUTH_ID=